reficio/soap-ws/README.md

 * soap client - proxy with basic authenticationsupport
 * soap client - proper SOAPAction support in both SOAP versions

 ### Modules
 #### soap-builder
 Responsible for the generation of SOAP XML messages.

 #### soap-client
-Responsible for the generation of SOAP XML messages.
+Responsible for the communication with a SOAP endpoint.

 #### soap-server
-Responsible for the generation of SOAP XML messages.
+Responsible for exposing SOAP endpoints and handling the requests.

 #### soap-examples
-Responsible for the generation of SOAP XML messages.
+Contains a few example how to use soap-ws.

 #### soap-test
-Responsible for the generation of SOAP XML messages.
+Integration test project.
+Test soap-client and soap-server in many tricky ways.

 ### License:
 The project is open-source and distributed under the Apache license, Version 2.0.